Derby and District Astronomical Society

 STARGAZING ON CATHEDRAL GREEN A GREAT SUCCESS...
 On Wednesday 17th April 2024, DDAS members, in collaboration with Derby Museums and Derby Live, put on an evening of stargazing on Cathedral Green.
 A photo journal of the event can be seen here.

-TOTAL SOLAR ECLIPSE 2024 DDAS member Mike Lancaster viewed and photographed the total solar eclipse of the 8th April 2024 from Teaxs, in the company of the Astro Trails tour group.
+TOTAL SOLAR ECLIPSE 2024 DDAS member Mike Lancaster viewed and photographed the total solar eclipse of the 8th April 2024 from Texas, in the company of the Astro Trails tour group.
 See his photos of the eclipse here.

 [Top]